stephenfuqua/Ed-Fi-Admin-Console-Health-Check-Worker-Process/README.md

-# Ed-Fi-Admin-Console-Services
+# Ed-Fi-Admin-Console-Health-Check-Service

-This repository contains a collection of microservices designed to provide different standalone functionalities that can be used in Admin Console.
-Each microservice is developed independently, with its own configurations and specific documentation.
+This is a microservice designed provide health check service for Ed-Fi instances running and managed with Admin Console.

 ## Table of Contents